LAURISSA BACKLIN — Bio TBD

-HEIDI D. KLEIN, soprano, is a six-year veteran of Orpheus, and is particularly dedicated to the interpretation of contemporary music and has premiered numerous compositions, many of which have been written expressly for her.
+HEIDI D. KLEIN, soprano, is a seven-year veteran of Orpheus, and is particularly dedicated to the interpretation of contemporary music and has premiered numerous compositions, many of which have been written expressly for her.
 She has been a featured performer at new music festivals throughout the US and has presented lectures on contemporary vocal practices to singers and composers alike.
 Klein performs regularly with such ensembles as Project Eve, The Orchestra of New Spain, the Dallas Bach Society, the Denton Bach Society and is currently serving as a choral artist in residence with the Dallas Arts District Chorale.
 She has also performed and recorded with Dallas’ new music ensemble, Voices of Change.
 Klein has served as adjunct instructor of voice at the University of North Texas.
 She is featured on three compact disc recordings: CEMEsonics: The Threshold of Sound; Music of SEAMUS, Volume 7; and with Voices of Change, The Chamber Music of David Dzubay.

-LAUREN STROH This is Lauren’s first year singing with Orpheus.
-She recently completed her studies for the Bachelor of Music in Organ Performance degree at the Oberlin (OH) Conservatory of Music..
-She is currently Organist at Arapaho United Methodist church in Richardson, Texas and interim organist and cantor at Saint Thomas Aquinas in Dallas, Texas.
+LAUREN STROH This is Lauren’s second year singing with Orpheus.
+She recently completed her studies for the Bachelor of Music in Organ Performance degree at the Oberlin Conservatory of Music.
+Currently, she is Assistant Organist at Highland Park Presbyterian Church in Dallas, Texas, where she also works with the children’s choir and teaches private music lessons.
 In addition to her activities as a keyboardist and her commitment to sacred music, Lauren has performed as a vocalist and chorister throughout the Midwest.
 She is a founding member of the early polyphonic vocal ensemble Voces Jubilantes and was a featured vocalist in Oberlin’s Collegium Musicum.
 She is currently pursuing a Master’s degree in counseling at the University of North Texas.

-KATRINA BURGGRAF-KLEDAS is in her twelfth season with Orpheus.
-Her eclectic career has seen everything from Purcell solos in Westminster Cathedral to Stockhausen’s Stimmung in Deep Ellum to her solo debuts with the Dallas Symphony Orchestra, singing Mozart’s Requiem under the baton of Jaap Van Zweden, and the Fort Worth Civic Symphonyperforming Elgar’s Sea Pictures.
+KATRINA BURGGRAF-KLEDAS is currently in her fourteenth season with the Orpheus Chamber Singers.
+Her eclectic career has seen everything from Purcell solos in Westminster Abbey, to Stockhausen’s Stimmung in Deep Ellum, to her solo debuts with the Dallas Symphony Orchestra, singing Mozart’s Requiem under the baton of Jaap Van Zweden, and the Fort Worth Civic Symphony performing Elgar’s Sea Pictures.
 She recently completed a solo recital opening the Highland Park United Methodist Church Chapel Music Series.
 She also performs regularly with Vox Humana, the Dallas Bach Society, Project Eve, and the Orchestra of New Spain.
-Besides singing throughout the US, she has performed in Great Britain’s gorgeouscathedrals, including Lincoln, Westminster Abbey, Southwark, Lichfield,and St. Mary’s Cathedral in Edinburgh, and her singing has also taken her toItaly (the Duomo, Assisi, and the Medici Villa).
+Besides singing throughout the US, she has performed in Great Britain’s gorgeous cathedrals, and her singing has also taken her to Italy (the Duomo, Assisi, and the Medici Villa).
 Katrina lives in Arlington with her husband, and one daughter who has recently flown the nest for college in Denton, TX.

-DIANNA GRABOWSKI, in her 6th year with Orpheus, and has also been featured with such groups as the Dallas Bach Society, Texas Vocal Arts Ensemble, and Orchestra of New Spain.
+DIANNA GRABOWSKI, in her 7th year with Orpheus, and has also been featured with such groups as the Dallas Bach Society, Texas Vocal Arts Ensemble, and Orchestra of New Spain.
 Her opera roles have included the title role in Offenbach’s La Périchole (with Opéra du Périgord in France), Diane in Rameau’s Zéphyre, and Céphise in Rameau’s Pygmalion (Dallas Bach Society).
 Dianna recently had the honor of performing excerpts from La Périchole for the French ambassador to the United States and other dignitaries.
 She is a founding member of the professional ensemble Armonia Celeste, specializing in music of the Italian Renaissance and Baroque.
 With Armonia Celeste, Dianna was featured in a PBS documentary presented by Early Music Television entitled “Culture Wars of Venice and the Birth of Public Opera.”

 LAURA WARRINER, Mezzo-Soprano, is a native of Madison, Mississippi.
 She is an active performer of opera, early music, and oratorio.
 In the Dallas area, she sings professionally with the Orpheus Chamber Singers, Orchestra of New Spain, the Adler Consort, the Dallas Bach Society and Project Eve.
 Some of her operatic roles include Octavian in Der Rosenkavalier, Dritte Dame/Dritte Knabe in Die Zauberflöte, Alisa in Lucia di Lammermoor, Zerlina in Don Giovanni, and Despina in Cosi fan Tutte.
 She has also been heard as a soloist with Atlantic Classical Orchestra, Turtle Creek Chorale, Richardson Symphony, South Dakota Chorale, and the Thüringer Stadt Orchester in Rudodlstadt, Germany.
 Laura has sung under the batons of many great conductors and composers including Moses Hogan, Sir David Willcocks, Eric Whitacre, Bob Chilcott, and Stewart Robertson.
 She is currently on the voice faculty of Collin College in Plano, TX and works as a freelance pianist, voice coach and instructor.